barjac/remove-old-kernels/README.md

 so these can now be protected using the Q option.
 A .desktop file was added into the Mageia main system menu using policykit based login for root access.
 A log file was added for the automatic runs controlled by cron.weekly with fixed log rotation at 1000 lines approx.
-Internationalization support has been added for the main bash script and thanks to the translatiors listed below we now have several langauages catered for.
+Internationalization support has been added for the main bash script and thanks to the translators listed below we now have several langauages catered for.

 # Tranlsators